HAbitsLab/habitslab.github.io/content/_index.md

 # Team section
 team_image: "/img/groupv2.jpg"
 team: {
-    description: "We’re are a friendly , forward thinking collective, an approachable team with a can-do attitude.
+    description: "We’re are a friendly, forward thinking collective, an approachable team with a can-do attitude.
 Our curiosity and breadth of experience means we can turn our minds to new challenges, combining the need for functionality with a desire for aesthetic value.",
     # researchers: [